gruntwork-io/pipelines-orchestrate/README.md

 ### `repository-path`

 The relative path to the infra-live code repository.
-This input is required.
+Defaults to "."

 ### `repository-url`